-Prerequisite: MEA-106 Recommended Preparation:
+Prerequisite: MEA-106 Recommended Preparation: ART-124A

-ART-124A

-Presents design, composition, perspective, atmospheric and psychological lighting, and camera placement as applied to the construction of scenes, the congruency of sequences, and the designing of environments for animation.
+Studies design, composition, perspective, atmospheric and psychological lighting, and camera placement as applied to the construction of scenes, the congruency of sequences, and the designing of environments for animation.
+Utilizes 2D digital software in the creation of character driven narratives.